-Test cases can be associated only with Bug work items in a Scrum project.
+Test cases can be associated only with Bug work items in a Scrum project and default Bug work items of a Kanban project.

 - Step 1 Log in to the CodeArts homepage, search for your target project, and click the project name to access the project. - Step 2 In the navigation pane, choose Testing > Testing Case. - Step 3 Select t a test case to be associated with a defect.
-You can create or associate a defect using either of the following methods: - Perform the following operations on the Testing Case page: - Click in the Operation column to associate an existing defect in the current project.

-Click in the Operation column, and select Create Defect to create a defect as prompted.

-Step 4 After a defect is created or associated, view the defect information on the Defects tab page.
+You can create or associate a defect using either of the following methods: - Perform the following operations on the Testing Case page: - Click sin the Operation column to associate an existing defect in the current project. - Click in the Operation column, and select Create and Associate Defects to create a defect as prompted. - Click a test case to associate it with a defect.
+Click the test case name.
+On the page that is displayed, select Defects and click Create and Associate Defects. - Step 4 After a defect is created or associated, view the defect information on the Defects tab page.
 You can click to disassociate the current defect.